robertopauletto/javascript/README.md

   <a name="arrows--use-them"></a><a name="8.1"></a>
   - [8.1](#arrows--use-them) When you must use an anonymous function (as when passing an inline callback), use arrow function notation. eslint: [`prefer-arrow-callback`](https://eslint.org/docs/rules/prefer-arrow-callback), [`arrow-spacing`](https://eslint.org/docs/rules/arrow-spacing)

-    > Why?
+    > Perchè?
 It creates a version of the function that executes in the context of `this`, which is usually what you want, and is a more concise syntax.

     > Why not?
 If you have a fairly complicated function, you might move that logic out into its own named function expression.

     ```javascript
-    // bad
+    // male
     [1, 2, 3].map(function (x) {
       const y = x + 1;
       return x * y;
     });

-    // good
+    // bene
     [1, 2, 3].map((x) => {
       const y = x + 1;
       return x * y;